 - Travel and transport, including travel agents, rail and bus operators and airlines

-We also provide data to advertising agencies and other marketing services businesses, who work on behalf of brands.
+- We also provide data to advertising agencies and other marketing services businesses, who work on behalf of brands.
 Some of these organisations are licensed to supply our data to their clients, but under strict contractual terms that ensure consumers’ interests are protected.
 We only work with such organisations, where we know they have as a high a standard of data protection and information technology security as ourselves.
+The specific organisations involved are:-

 How do you benefit?